-- Soak shredded daikon in cold water for 5-10 minutes to get the crunchy texture and get rid of the bitter flavor.
+- Soak the shredded daikon in cold water for 5–10 minutes to get a crunchy texture and remove the bitter flavor.

 - Chiffonade 3 shiso leaves (perilla/ooba).

 - Combine all the salad ingredients in a bowl and toss it all together.

-- Remove the seed from umeboshi and chop it into small pieces.
+- Remove the seed from 1 umeboshi (Japanese pickled plums) and chop it into small pieces.